 Nonresident Senior Fellow

-Robert Beschel is a nonresident senior fellow at the Middle East Council on Global Affairs.
-He also consults as a senior advisor on governance and public sector management for the World Bank and several leading consulting firms.
-Previously, Beschel oversaw the World Bank’s work on Governance and Public Sector Management in MENA.
-He also served… Continue reading To Strengthen the Palestinian Authority, Stabilize Its Finances
+Robert P. Beschel Jr. is a senior nonresident fellow at the Middle East Council on Global Affairs (ME Council).
+He consults as senior advisor on governance and public sector management for the World Bank, the Asian Infrastructure Investment Bank and several leading management consulting firms.
+Beschel’s areas of research include governance and public sector management, economic development, fiscal… Continue reading To Strengthen the Palestinian Authority, Stabilize Its Finances

 Guest Author